PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

       This is used in the training material as part of the tutorial.

-      The skillet has 3 xml elements:
+      The skillet has 3 set elements:

       * tag: create a tag using inputs for name, description, and color
       * external-list: create an edl using inputs for name, description, and url